cchitsiang/awesome-stars/topics.md

 ## ai

+- [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
+A copilot to get answers to your questions, whether they be from your own notes or from the internet.
+Use powerful, online (e.g gpt4) or private, local (e.g mistral) LLMs.
+Self-h
 - [mendableai/firecrawl](https://github.com/mendableai/firecrawl) - 🔥 Turn entire websites into LLM-ready markdown or structured data.
 Scrape, crawl, search and extract with a single API.
 - [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - A framework for building custom AI Copilots 🤖 in-app AI chatbots, in-app AI Agents, & AI-powered Textareas.
 - [phidatahq/phidata](https://github.com/phidatahq/phidata) - Build AI Assistants with memory, knowledge and tools.